Current Location: Blog >

 troubleshooting faqs (answer: what should i do if i encounter high return latency?)

-- small segment: answer: first confirm whether it is a return route (use mtr/tcptraceroute); if it is a return route, submit a work order through the provider to request to change the outlet or enable the cn2 gia backhaul; at the same time, optimize tcp parameters from the server side, enable bbr, and add a reconnect/retransmit strategy at the application layer to reduce player subjective delay.
+- question: what should i do if i encounter high delay on the return trip?- small segment: answer: first confirm whether it is a return route (use mtr/tcptraceroute); if it is a return route, submit a work order through the provider to request to change the outlet or enable the cn2 gia backhaul; at the same time, optimize tcp parameters from the server side, enable bbr, and add a reconnect/retransmit strategy at the application layer to reduce player subjective delay.

 10.